 Count Your Steps for a Worthy Cause

 Rack up a bundle of steps for your workout during our 5K fun run/walk around the hilltop.
-Campus Ministry’s Miles for a Mission event, held this year on Sunday, Nov.
-17, raises funds to support international and domestic Service Break Experiences for students.
-Watch for upcoming details.
+Campus Ministry’s Miles for a Mission event, held this year in November, raised funds to support international and domestic Service Break Experiences for students.
+Watch for details for November 2020.

 Find Enrichment through Contemporary Art